No One Does Halloween Better Than Gwyneth Paltrow

 Advertisement

 I'm going to be honest, I didn't think she had it in her.
-Sure, Paltrow has starred in some stellar films (The Royal Tenenbaums, Hook, Shakespeare In Love) but over the years her brand has been one more associated with orgasmic moon dust, the phrase "conscious uncoupling" and laughably out-of-touch holiday gift lists than with humour.
+Sure, Paltrow has starred in some stellar films (The Royal Tenenbaums, Hook, Shakespeare In Love) but over the years her brand has been one more associated with orgasmic moon dust, the phrase "conscious uncoupling," and laughably out-of-touch holiday gift lists than with humor.

 Advertisement